 How much does a Chief Insurance Litigation Counsel make in the United States?
-The average Chief Insurance Litigation Counsel salary in the United States is $173,300 as of May 13, 2019, but the range typically falls between $157,200 and $203,300.
+The average Chief Insurance Litigation Counsel salary in the United States is $179,600 as of November 25, 2020, but the range typically falls between $162,900 and $210,700.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View the Cost of Living in Major Cities

 Includes base and annual incentives

 These charts show the average base salary (core compensation), as well as the average total cash compensation for the job of Chief Insurance Litigation Counsel in the United States.
 The base salary for Chief Insurance Litigation Counsel ranges from $162,900 to $210,700 with the average base salary of $179,600.
 The total cash compensation, which includes base, and annual incentives, can vary anywhere from $162,900 to $237,800 with the average total cash compensation of $191,100.